CruuzAzul/appwrite-workshop/docs/en/workshop/storage/download-files.md

 the [documentation](https://appwrite.io/docs/products/storage/images).
 :::

-**You seem to have everything you need to solve the puzzle mystery and move on to the next step to check your discovery 🧩**
+**You seem to have everything you need to solve the puzzle mystery and proceed to the next step by clicking the button at the bottom of the AppVenture page to verify your discovery 🧩**